LiberlandHacker/OSSP-CS/course-options.md

 * 1986: Margaret Atwood: The Handmaid's Tale
 * 1997: Carl Sagan: "Billions and Billions: Thoughts on Life and Death at the Brink of the Millenium"
 * 2010: Dan Ariely: "The Upside of Irrationality: The Unexpected Benefits of Defying Logic at Work and at Home"
+* 2011: Duncan Watts: "Everything Is Obvious: How Common Sense Fails Us"

 #### 🔴 Reproductive Biology
 [MIT OCW: HST.071: Human Reproductive Biology](https://ocw.mit.edu/courses/hst-071-human-reproductive-biology-fall-2005/)